 What Are Federal Right-To-Work Laws?

 At the federal level, right-to-work laws are authorized by the Taft-Hartley Act of 1947, which amended the National Labor Relations Act (NLRA).
-This legislation gave states the power to decide whether or not they would implement right-to-work laws.
+This legislation gave states the power to decide whether they would implement right-to-work laws.

 What Do Right-To-Work Laws Mean for Employers?